Jeimer Candelario Player Props: Nationals vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have a 4.45 team ERA that ranks 21st across all league pitching staffs.
+- The Cardinals have a 4.43 team ERA that ranks 20th across all MLB pitching staffs.

-- Cardinals pitchers combine to surrender 72 home runs (one per game), the fourth-fewest in the league.
+- Cardinals pitchers combine to allow 72 home runs (one per game), the second-fewest in the league.

+- Mikolas makes the start for the Cardinals, his 16th of the season.
+He is 4-4 with a 4.36 ERA and 63 strikeouts in 86 2/3 innings pitched.

+- In his most recent appearance on Friday, the right-hander went six innings against the New York Mets, giving up six earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.